 We all know that food is life and we rely on good food for good health.
-To save our health especially our children’s we need to eat clean to avoid the secret health effects of pesticides.
+To save our world especially our children we need to eat clean to avoid the secret health effects of pesticides.

 There is a dirty secret about the widespread use of chemicals in agriculture that governments and big business know about and we are only just discovering.
 And I’m worried … about the health of our children and in fact the health of our nation.
 But increasingly our food is tainted by the heavy use of chemicals in its mass production.

 The Eleventh Hour – a ‘wake-up call’

-Now researchers are beginning to uncover more and more evidence of the dangers associated with pesticides, herbicides and fungicides.
+Researchers are beginning to uncover more and more evidence of the dangers associated with pesticides, herbicides and fungicides.
 The increasing use of herbicides containing the carcinogenic ingredient glyphosate, for example, is of great concern.
 These chemicals affect the environment as well as people.
 They kill wildlife and poison the soil, air and water.
-The sad story of the dying of the bees and colony collapse disorder is just one example of the effect of pesticides, in particular nicotinides.
+The sad story of the bees and colony collapse disorder is just one example of the effect of pesticides, in particular nicotinides.